tr4nt0r/Xpadder/README.md

 * A use, X reload weapon, Y throw/drop item
 * D-Pad down changes ammo type, up toggles between running and walking, D-Pad left/right navigates through items
 * Left stick button crouching, right stick button activates Scope

+# Note:
+On Qwertz-Keyboards the default key for the laser sight is the acute accent which translates to right square bracket in Xpadder but this doesn't work in game.
+If it's not working you have to change the keybinding in the settings of the game and modify the corresponding keybinding in Xpadder